 If you are thinking about raising chickens one of the first things that you will need to do is to decide what chicken breeds will be best for your flock.
 When we first started looking at chickens, we were SHOCKED at how many different types of chickens there are!

-Whether you will be hatching your own chicks, buying day old chicks brooding them or buying started chickens you will need to know why you are getting chickens in the first place.
+Whether you will be hatching your own chicks, buying and raising day old chicks or buying started chickens you will need to know why you are getting chickens in the first place.
 Knowing your reason why will help you to narrow down which chickens are best for you.

 We started with day old chicks and graduated pretty quickly to hatching out own with a small starter incubator and eventually a full sized cabinet.